howonlee/mertonon/docs/v0_3_roadmap.md

 - [x] Shave Docker yak properly
 - [x] Shove in the DB requirement to build into dockerfile, punt on making it not a requirement I guess
 - [x] Docker runner thing

-- [ ] Docker test runner
-- [ ] Shave yak until the github actions stops complaining
+- [x] Shave yak until the github actions stops complaining
-- [ ] Shave yak until the github actions actually builds things

 - [ ] BE validation throughgoing thoughts
 - [ ] FF BE authn/authz